XRPLF/xrpl-py/CONTRIBUTING.md

 ### Set up shell environment

-To enable autcompletion and other functionality from your shell, add `pyenv` to your environment.
+To enable autocompletion and other functionality from your shell, add `pyenv` to your environment.

 These steps assume that you're using a [Zsh](http://zsh.sourceforge.net/) shell.
 For other shells, see the [`pyenv` README](https://github.com/pyenv/pyenv#basic-github-checkout).